Ceylon Vs. Saigon Cinnamon: Which is Healthier?

 There are many different types of cinnamon, so consumers are often curious about what the difference is and which type is the healthiest.

-In this article we’ll compare the health benefits of Ceylon cinnamon (botanical name Cinnamomum Verum) and Saigon cinnamon (Cinnamomum Loureiroi) based on published medical research to determine which of these two types is healthier.
+In this article we’ll answer all of these questions and more, as we compare the health benefits of Ceylon cinnamon (botanical name Cinnamomum verum) and Saigon cinnamon (botanical name Cinnamomum loureiroi) based on medical studies to determine which of these two types is healthier.

 What’s the Difference?